StructCE/DocStruct/stack/bibliotecas-auxiliares/shadcn/exemplos.md

       variant="outline"
       onClick={() => {
         toast({
-          description: 'Your message has been sent.',
+          description: "Your message has been sent.",
         });
       }}
     >